shrutim250/secret-project/README.md

-this project gives you the secret name
+This project gives you the secret name  based on the credentials you fill